syl3r86/BetterNPCSheet5e/patchnotes.md

     - the sheet will now remember the width and height upon closing and restore them upon reopening
   - rewrote and fixed some css issues
   - added caster level support
+v0.7.3
+ - fixed max spell slots to be overwritable